-Allison Cooley is a 2011 graduate of Charlotte School of Law and completed did her undergraduate studies at Loyola University in New Orleans in 2007.
+Allison Cooley is a 2011 graduate of the Charlotte School of Law.
+She completed her undergraduate degree at Loyola University in New Orleans in 2007.
 While in law school, she represented victims of domestic violence through an externship with United Family Services.
-She also worked with the Neighborhood Advocacy Center, assisting parents seeking reunification with children in Youth and Family Services.
-She also interned with the law firm of Wishart, Norris Henninger & Pitman for 3 years with their real estate and family law attorneys.
+She also worked with the Neighborhood Advocacy Center, assisting parents seeking reunification with their children in Youth and Family Services.
+In Charlotte, she interned with the law firm of Wishart, Norris Henninger & Pitman for 3 years with their real estate and family law attorneys.
 She was a Charlotte School of Law Post-Graduate fellow with the Nashville office for six months before joining LAS in 2012.

 Katie Evans Moss is a 2007 graduate of the University of Tennessee College of Law, where she was the recipient of the Baker, Donelson, Bearman, Caldwell & Berkowitz Student Leadership Award and a Tennessee Judicial Conference Foundation Scholarship.
-She joined the Legal Aid Society in 2008 and works on health, benefits and children’s issues.
+She joined the Legal Aid Society in 2008 and works on health, benefits, and children’s issues.
 Since joining Legal Aid, she has been involved in significant federal litigation with the aim of keeping individuals with disabilities in their homes and communities.
 She was a recipient of the 2010 New Advocate of the Year Award from the Tennessee Alliance for Legal Services.
 In 2012, she was invited to a White House briefing for consumer health leaders on the Affordable Care Act.
-She is a member of the American Bar Association, Tennessee Bar Association, Nashville Bar Association, Lawyers Association for Women, and Health and Benefits Task Force for the Tennessee Alliance for Legal Services.
+She is a member of the American Bar Association, Tennessee Bar Association, Nashville Bar Association, Lawyers Association for Women, and Health and Benefits Task Force of the Tennessee Alliance for Legal Services.
 She currently serves on the Leadership Council for the Nashville Council on Aging, the TBA Elder Law Section Executive Council, and is the Chair of the TBA Disability Law Section Executive Council.

 Robert Nadler, Tennessee Taxpayer Project, is a1972 graduate of the University of Illinois School of Law.
 Mr. Nadler worked for 30 years as an attorney/manager in the District Counsel Office of the Internal Revenue Service in Nashville.
 In 2002, he joined the Legal Aid Society’s Tennessee Taxpayer Project, which represents low-wage workers who have controversies with the IRS.
 Mr. Nadler has taught tax procedure at the Nashville School of Law and the Vanderbilt University School of Law.
 He has published several articles on taxpayer rights.
 Following Nashville’s historic flood in 2010, he wrote a widely-distributed and highly acclaimed Tax Guide for Flood Victims.
 The Mayor’s recovery team selected him to be the principal speaker at community meetings throughout Nashville.
 In May 2011, the American Bar Association published his Practitioner’s Guide to Innocent Spouse Relief.